teo-sanchez/teo-sanchez.github.io/_news/2023_news_end_selas.md

 show: true
 ---

-Our research paper "Examining the Text-to-Image Community of Practice: Why and How do People Prompt Generative AIs?" with [Selas Studio](https://www.selas.ai/) is conditionally accepted at [C&C 2023](https://cc.acm.org/2023/).
+Our research paper *Examining the Text-to-Image Community of Practice: Why and How do People Prompt Generative AIs?* with [Selas Studio](https://www.selas.ai/) is conditionally accepted at [C&C 2023](https://cc.acm.org/2023/).
 Camera-ready version coming soon !